awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/20-custom-metrics.md

 As part of the CloudFormation stack you created, a bash script has been executed to update two metrics data files which will be used to push data into CloudWatch metrics.

-Verify that metrics data files have been updated:
+**Verify** that metrics data files have been updated during the bootstrap:

-1. Using Cloud9 IDE left navigation, browse folder workshop/efficient-and-resilient-ec2-auto-scaling/lab1
+1. Using **Cloud9 IDE** left navigation, browse folder `workshop/efficient-and-resilient-ec2-auto-scaling/lab1`
 2. Open files `metric-cpu.json` and `metric-instances.json`
 3. It should include today's date in UTC format and the auto scaling group name `ec2-workshop-asg`
 4. **DO NOT CONTINUE** with this lab, if the files are **not updated** with the date and auto scaling group name.